JNRowe/vim-configs/localcfg/plugin_vim_gitgutter.rst

             \ ':GitGutter' . s:cmd . '<CR>'
     endfor

-If you have more than 100 edits you probably need to commit!
+If you have more than one-hundred edits you need to commit, not look at symbols!

 ::